 2. Locate the original will and notify beneficiaries

-You will need the original, signed will — not a photocopy.
+You will need the original, signed will, not a photocopy.
 It may be held at home, with a solicitor, at a bank, or stored with the Probate Service.
 If you cannot locate it, our guide on how to find a will covers the Probate Registry standing search, the National Will Register, and other formal routes.
-Once you have it, make copies for yourself, any co-executors, and all beneficiaries.
-Notify beneficiaries that they have been named in the will.
+Once you have it, make copies for yourself, any co-executors, and all beneficiaries, and tell beneficiaries that they have been named.

 3. Arrange the funeral

 Executors have legal responsibility for the funeral arrangements, though in practice this is almost always handled by the family.
-Funeral costs are paid from the estate and take priority over other debts, so keep all receipts.
+Funeral costs are paid from the estate and take priority over most other debts, so keep all receipts.
+Check whether the deceased held a pre-paid funeral plan – if so, contact the plan provider rather than a funeral director, as the plan is tied to a nominated firm.

 4. Value the estate